boylin0/Popoo/README.md

 ## Features

 - **Real-Time Multiplayer**: Connect and play with others in real-time using `Socket.IO`.
+- **Physics Engine**: Powered by `MatterJS` for realistic movement and collision detection.
+- **Authoritative Game Server**: The server handles game logic and ensures fair gameplay.
 - **Interactive Graphics**: Powered by `PixiJS` for smooth and responsive 2D rendering.
 - **Fast Build**: Using `SWC` with `Webpack` for efficient code bundling and quick development iterations.
 - **Attack System**: Players can engage in combat, attacking each other in a fast-paced environment.